dayumcodes/CalorieTrackerAndroid/android-app/README.md

 - If you experience issues with the WebView, make sure your website works well on mobile browsers
 - Check that you have the proper permissions in the `app.json` file
 - Ensure your app meets all Google Play Store requirements
+- If in-app reviews aren't showing, check that:
+  - Your app is published on Google Play (at least in internal testing)
+  - You're using a Google account that hasn't already reviewed the app
+  - You've cleared the Google Play Store app cache
+  - You're not signed in with a GSuite/enterprise account (use a personal Gmail)